oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qri/README.md

 With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.
 Note that this upper bound is a consequence of this particular implementation.

-By default, the design is parameterized to process 128 × 128 matrices when compiled targeting Intel® PAC with Intel Arria® 10 GX FPGA.
-It is parameterized to process 256 × 256 matrices when compiled targeting Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.
-However, the design can process matrices from 4 x 4 to 512 x 512.
+By default, the design is parameterized to process 32 × 32 matrices.

 ## Key Implementation Details
 | Kernel            | Description
 ---                 |---
-| QRD               | Implements a modified Gram-Schmidt QR decomposition algorithm.
+| QRD_compute       | Implements a modified Gram-Schmidt QR decomposition algorithm.
+| QRI_compute       | Implements an inversion based of the provided Q and R matrices.

 To optimize the performance-critical loop in its algorithm, the design leverages concepts discussed in the following FPGA tutorials:
 * **Triangular Loop Optimization** (triangular_loop)
 * **Explicit Pipelining with `fpga_reg`** (fpga_register)
 * **Loop `ivdep` Attribute** (loop_ivdep)
 * **Unrolling Loops** (loop_unroll)
+* **Shannonization** (shannonization)

  The key optimization techniques used are as follows:
-   1. Refactoring the algorithm to merge two dot products into one, reducing the total number of dot products needed to three from two.
+   1. Refactoring the algorithm to merge two dot products of the QR decomposition into one, reducing the total number of dot products needed to three from two.
 This helps us reduce the DSPs required for the implementation.
    2. Converting the nested loop into a single merged loop and applying Triangular Loop optimizations.
 This allows us to generate a design that is very well pipelined.
    3. Fully vectorizing the dot products using loop unrolling.
    4. Using the compiler flag -Xsfp-relaxed to re-order floating point operations and allowing the inference of a specialised dot-product DSP.
 This further reduces the number of DSP blocks needed by the implementation, the overall latency, and pipeline depth.
    5. Using an efficient memory banking scheme to generate high performance hardware.
    6. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.
+   7. Using the triangular loop optimization technique to maintain high throughput in triangular loops

 ## License
 Code samples are licensed under the MIT license.
 See